UofABioinformaticsHub/Biotech7005/assessment_2016.md

 __Question 1__

-Submit a simplified version of your terminal history (copy-pasting will suffice) for the following commands:
+Submit the relevant parts of your terminal history (copy-pasting will suffice) for the following commands:

+It should be possible for another person to completely reproduce your output from the history you submit.

 __Question 2__